padeir0/pao/readme.md

  - Assume architecture is either amd64 or arm64.
  - Write sufficient tests for a feature before plunging into the next.
  - Bad usage and internal errors should crash the program.
- - Recoverable errors should return a `pao_status` code.
+ - Recoverable errors should return a `pao_status` code (or should document the return values).